-I was immediately attracted to Patrick – he seemed like my kind of guy.
+I was attracted to Patrick almost immediately – he seemed like my kind of guy.
 His head was shaved; he was decked out in army fatigue and had a big tattoo on the back of his head along with several on his legs and arms.
 He was down to earth and easy to talk to, and we hit it off right away.
 The only problem was that he was a Christian.
 Due to some bad experiences in the past (including, but not limited to, the visit to church with my ex-boyfriend), I wasn’t interested in having anything to do with a Christian.
 And yet, Patrick puzzled me.
 I’d never seen a Christian who smoked, sported tattoos, and wasn’t afraid to curse.
 Nothing about him seemed “Christian” to me until he opened his mouth.
 And then, he was on fire.
 He would talk endlessly about God, and I tried in every way I could to prove my case against his.
 It was exhausting, frustrating, and exhilarating.
 He blew all of my arguments out of the water and I couldn’t find a chink in his armor anywhere.
 Until one day when I did.

 There had been a fire drill early in the morning at the dorm we were staying in and we all got out of bed to gather on the front lawn.
 All of us, that is, except Patrick.
 After the drill, I came in with Ronnie, the Resident Assistant, who immediately confronted Patrick about his absence during the drill.
 I can’t remember exactly what he said in response, but I knew that he was lying.
 Something inside of me was incredibly disappointed as I thought, “he’s just like the rest.”
 I knew that I would continue to appreciate Patrick as a friend, but that I wouldn’t be willing to talk about religion with him any longer.
 If his concept of God was one that would allow him to lie to a friend, then his wasn’t a God I was interested in.
 At that time in my life, I was too interested in disproving religion, and Christianity in particular, to give him any grace.